SadiqKhan-Dev/ramadan-coding-nights/Day-10-Personal-Library-Manager/README.md

 ---

-### 4️⃣ Run the Calculator
+### 4️⃣ Run the Personal Library Manager

 ```sh
 uv run python main.py
 ```

 🎉 That’s it!
-Your Simple Calculator is ready to use 🚀
+Your Personal Library Manager is ready to use 🚀